stanimir-stoychev/fantasy-x/README.md

 # fantasy-x

-Dapp for fantasy football with a twist
+A fantasy gaming application similar to fantasy football but geared towards the e-sports scene.